Unrelenting CASOs Make Kashmiris Life Miserable In Ramazan - UrduPoint

-According to Kashmir Media Service (KMS), the forces' personnel conducted operations and house raids in Srinagar, Ganderbal, Badgam, Kupwara, Baramulla, Bandipore, Islamabad, Shopian, Kulgam, Pulwama, Doda, Rajouri, Poonch and Kishtwar areas.
+The forces' personnel conducted operations and house raids in Srinagar, Ganderbal, Badgam, Kupwara, Baramulla, Bandipore, Islamabad, Shopian, Kulgam, Pulwama, Doda, Rajouri, Poonch and Kishtwar areas, Kashmir Media Service reported.

 The India's notorious National Investigation Agency and State Investigation Agency (SIA) seized mobile phones, laptops, computers and documents during house raids in different areas of the Kashmir Valley.